Skip to navigation Skip to content

 When a change in care causes the assessment to end (terminating event), the assessment will end from the date the care changed.

-Note: before 1 July 2018 (15 May 2019 for WA ex-nuptial children) a child moving from the care of one party to another was not a terminating event.
+Note: before 1 July 2018 (15 May 2019 for WA ex-nuptial children) a child moving from the care of one party to another was never a terminating event.
 If the care was notified:

 • within 28 days the assessment was amended to reflect the new care percentage from the date of event